bpudiped/BlockMM/README.md

 2. Only one of the two blocks moves around during computation.
 The other one consistently stays in the same processor.
 This is in contrast to Cannon's and Summa.
 This decreases size of data movement.

    However, it means that reduction in cannot be done in the same processor.
-   The algorithm, therefore, uses a simple recursive halving (or binary reduction) for the outermost loop (i.e. j in 0 to N-1)
+   The algorithm, therefore, uses a simple binary reduction for the outermost loop (i.e. j in 0 to N-1)

 With exchanges, the loops at a high-level are: